arviz-devs/arviz-project/roadmap.md

 (roadmap)=
 # Roadmap

-Last updated: February 2023
+Last updated: April 2023

 ## Our philosophy
 As stated in our homepage:

 > ArviZ is an open source project aiming to provide tools for Exploratory Analysis of Bayesian Models that do not depend on the inference library used.

-In this page we describe our current roadmap and specific actions to work towards this goal.
+In this page we describe our current roadmap and high-level actions to work towards this goal.

 ## Project roadmap
 We believe both ArviZ and Exploratory Analysis of Bayesian Models are currently relatively established concepts.